 In Captivity: up to 11 years.

-Found in southwestern Canada and in most states west of the Mississippi River and down into Mexico, Central America, and parts of South America; another subspecies is found in Florida and the Caribbean
+Burrowing Owl can be found in grasslands, deserts, agricultural areas and on western plains/prairies.
+The range in southwestern Canada and in most states west of the Mississippi River and down into Mexico, Central America, and parts of South America; another subspecies is found in Florida and the Caribbean

 Burrowing owls are species of concern in California because of habitat loss/degradation and pesticide use.
 They are protected under the Migratory Bird Treaty Act.
 Considered endangered in Canada and threatened Mexico.